How to Write a Coding Bootcamp Resume That Will Get You Hired

 Are you a recent coding bootcamp grad?
-You are not alone!
-There are approximately 100 different Coding Bootcamp programs available in the U.S. and more than 20,000 graduates every year.
+You’re not alone!
+There are approximately 100 different coding bootcamp programs available in the U.S. and more than 20,000 graduates every year.
 (Like our partners General Assembly and Covalence.)
 So, how can you write a coding bootcamp resume that stands out from the crowd?

 By: Ashley Dolar | Contributor for Let’s Eat, Grandma